Let’s get one thing straight.

 It’s a question of degree.

 But what is it in particular that might cause tension in this pairing?

-Let’s look at some of the reasons why your INTJ INFP relationship might struggle.
+Let’s look at some of the reasons why INTJ INFP relationships might struggle.

 One of the first things you’ll say when describing your INFP partner is how nonjudgmental they are.

-You’ll find their open-mindedness incredibly refreshing and your conversation will often be very smooth and free-flowing.
+Their open-mindedness is incredibly refreshing, and your conversation will often be very smooth and free-flowing.

 INFPs are also known to possess a dark streak that can surprise you, as they punctuate their generally positive and upbeat demeanor with some witty black one-liners.

 Their complex personality will keep you intrigued from the outset.

 INFPs are often highly competent in a particular area of life, and this often translates into great success in the working world.